Disjoint induced subgraphs of the same order and size: Proof of the main result

-We now apply Claim \ref{grouping} to the degrees of the vertices in $V_0$.
-By our choice of $C_1$ and $c_2$, we see that we can find from $V_0$, at least $c_2 n$ disjoint groups of three vertices such that $\delta(x,y) \leq C_1$ for any two vertices $x,y$ in the same group.
-By Claim \ref{triples}, from each of these triples, we may choose a pair of vertices $(x,y)$ such that $\Delta(x,y) \leq 2n/3$.
-Write $\C{P}$ for this set of at least $c_2 n$ pairs.
+Let $C_1 = 4/\eps$ and let $c_2 = \eps / 12$.
+We now apply Proposition~\ref{subedge13-grouping} to the degrees of the vertices of $V'$; by our choice of $C_1$ and $c_2$, we see that we can find $c_2 n$ disjoint groups of three vertices from $V'$ such that $\delta(x,y) \le C_1$ for any two vertices $x$ and $y$ in the same group.
+By Proposition~\ref{subedge13-triples}, from each of these triples, we may choose a pair of vertices $\{x,y\}$ such that $\Delta(x,y) \le 2n/3$.
+Write $\C{P}$ for this collection of $c_2 n$ pairs.

-For $0 \leq i \leq \log{n} - 1$, let $\C{P}_i$ be the set of those pairs $(x,y)$ in $\C{P}$ such that $\Delta (x,y) \in [2^i, 2^{i+1})$.
+For $0 \le i \le \log{n} - 1$, let $\C{P}_i$ be the collection of those pairs $\{x,y\}$ in $\C{P}$ such that $\Delta (x,y) \in [2^i, 2^{i+1})$.
 There are two possibilities that we need to consider.
-It might be that no set $\C{P}_i$ contains too many pairs: we deal with this case next in Section \ref{smallbox}.
-The case where one of these sets contains many pairs is easier: we deal with this scenario in Section \ref{largebox} with a modification of the argument used in Section \ref{smallbox}.
+It might be that no collection $\C{P}_i$ contains too many pairs; we deal with this case next.
+The case where one of these collections contains many pairs is easier; we deal with this scenario later with a modification of the argument that follows.